 Taxotere® is one of the most active agents in the treatment of breast cancer.
 However, some women are inherently resistant to Taxotere® and do not respond to treatment involving this agent.
 Researchers from the Baylor College of Medicine and the Methodist Hospital in Houston, Texas recently conducted a clinical study in an attempt to distinguish genetic mutations that make patients either susceptible or resistant to the anti-cancer effects of Taxotere®.
 This study involved 24 patients with operable breast cancer.
 Biopsies (samples of cancer cells) were obtained from each patient prior to therapy with Taxotere®.
 The cancer cells were processed in the laboratory to determine differences in the levels of expressions of genes, and these differences were compared to a patient’s response to treatment.
 Overall, the researchers identified 92 genes that were indicative of response or resistance to treatment with Taxotere®.
 Accuracy of these 92 genes in determining a response or resistance to Taxotere® was 92% and 83%, respectively.

 The researchers concluded that genetic profiling may provide great accuracy in determining which patients would benefit from a specific treatment and which patients would be receiving unnecessary treatment with a specific agent.
 Specifically, the 92-gene predictor model discovered in this trial may be used to determine a patient’s response to Taxotere®, providing a platform from which to begin individualized treatments.
 However, the authors state that these results are preliminary and need confirmation.
 Researchers affiliated with the National Cancer Institute have initiated a large clinical trial to further evaluate molecular profiling in patients with breast cancer utilizing several different chemotherapy agents.
 Patients with breast cancer may wish to speak with their physician about the risks and benefits of participating in a clinical trial further evaluating genetic profiling or novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Chang J, Wooten E, Tsimelzon A, et al. Gene expression profiling for the prediction of therapeutic response to docetaxel in patients with breast cancer.